ryanma/vue-bootstrap-autocomplete/README.md

 [Docs are here.](https://drikusroor.github.io/vue-bootstrap-autocomplete-docs/)

 ## Contributing
 Please note that active development is done on the `main` branch.
 PR's are welcome!
-Here's the basic steps to get going.
+Here are the basic steps to get going.

-Here's the steps to getting the project to work locally:
+Here are the steps to getting the project to work locally:

 1. Clone the repo: `git clone git@github.com:drikusroor/vue-bootstrap-autocomplete.git`
 2. `npm ci`